-- 1. Insert the Intel LANDesk Server Manager v2.8 CD that was bundled with the R440LX baseboard into the CD-ROM drive. - 2.
-Click Start, then Run. - 3.
-Enter the following in the Open box $\langle \underline{e:} | \underline{disk1} | \underline{setup.exe} \rangle$ then click $\langle \underline{Enter} \rangle$ . - 4.
-When the LANDesk Server Manager Set Up dialog box comes up click <Continue>. - Deselect "Server for Netware Services," "SMM Driver" (unless LANDesk Server Monitor Module installed), "OEM Snap-in Module," and "SNMP;" click <Continue>. - 6.
-Review the License agreement and click $\langle OK \rangle$ if you accept. - Enter the directory in which you wish to install LANDesk or accept the default of c:\smm32, click <Continue>. - 8.
-LANDESK SERVER MANAGER will then begin copying files.
+- 1. Boot the system and log on as Administrator. - 2.
+Insert the Intel LANDesk Server Manager v2.8 CD that was bundled with the N440BX baseboard into the CD-ROM drive. - 3.
+Click Start, then Run. - 4.
+Enter the following in the Open box $\langle \underline{e:} | \underline{disk1} | \underline{setup.exe} \rangle$ then click $\underline{\langle Enter \rangle}$ . - 5.
+When the LANDesk Server Manager Set Up dialog box comes up click <Continue>. - 6.
+Deselect "Server Manager Netware Services," "SNMP Event Forwarder" "Server Monitor Module Driver" (unless LANDesk Server Monitor Module installed), and "OEM Snap-in Module" click <Continue>. - 7.
+Review the License agreement and click $\langle OK \rangle$ if you accept. - 8.
+Enter the directory in which you wish to install LANDesk or accept the default of c:\smm32, click <Continue>. - Next you will get a warning message stating that SNMP is not installed on this station.
+Hit <OK> to continue.
+SNMP is only needed to generate SNMP alerts.
+Regular LANDesk alerts can still be generated. - 10.
+Another SNMP warning message will be displayed.
+Hit <OK> to continue.

+- 11. LANDESK SERVER MANAGER will then begin copying files.
 If prompted about "DLLs in use by another program" click <Ignore>.
-For further information refer to the LANDESK SERVER MANAGER Help file. - 9.
-If prompted to replace a file with an older version, select <No> to continue the install. - 10.
-LANDesk Server Monitor Set Up: Choose a group type and click <Continue>. - 11.
-LANDESK SERVER MANAGER continues with various dialog boxes that open and close.
+For further information refer to the LANDESK SERVER MANAGER Help file. - 12.
+If prompted to replace a file with an older version, select <No> to continue the install. - 13.
+At LANDesk Server Monitor Set Up dialog box, choose a group type and click <Continue>. - 14.
+LANDESK SERVER MANAGER continues with various dialog boxes that open and close as well as starting some LANDesk services.
 You will be asked if you want to view the "readme" file.
-Viewing is recommended. - 12.
-A dialog box will open stating that LANDESK SERVER MANAGER install is complete, and will request that you reboot the computer. - Upon reboot, click Start, Programs, LANDesk Server Manager, LDSM Console.
+Viewing is recommended. - 15.
+A dialog box will open stating that LANDESK SERVER MANAGER install is complete, and will request that you reboot the computer. - 16.
+Upon reboot, click Start, Programs, LANDesk Server Manager, LDSM Console.
 A dialog box will appear asking you to identify a modem to use.
-Check <Don't Use a Modem> if connected to a network and click <OK>.

-- 14. The LANDESK SERVER MANAGER menu will appear and you should see an icon for "MS Windows Network" displayed.
+Check <Don't Use a Modem> if connected to a network and click <OK>. - 17.
+The LANDESK SERVER MANAGER menu will appear and you should see an icon for "MS Windows Network" displayed.
 Click on that icon and an icon should appear with your selected workgroup name.
-Click on the icon for your selected workgroup and an icon should appear with your selected server name. - 15.
-Click on the icon for your server and when prompted, enter <root> as the User ID and <calvin> as the password.
-A tree should appear underneath your server name with icons for: DMI, Configured Thresholds, NT Performance Monitor, Historian, Server Control, and Adaptec SCSI Event Configuration.
+Click on the icon for your selected workgroup and an icon should appear with your selected server name. - 18.
+Click on the icon for your server and when prompted, enter "root" as the User ID and "calvin" as the password.
+A tree should appear underneath your server name with icons for: DMI, Configured Thresholds, NT Performance Monitor, Historian, Symbios Logic Management Application and Server Control.
 Selecting "Server Control" allows you to take advantage of the server hardware monitoring features of LANDesk.